AleksanderWK/LCI-Dashboard/backend/readme.md

 Install binaries from the following link: https://github.com/TadasBaltrusaitis/OpenFace/releases/download/OpenFace_2.2.0/OpenFace_2.2.0_win_x64.zip

-Move the contents of the unzipped file (not including the folder the files are in) to a new folder called `bin` under backend/datastreams/openface/.
+Move the contents of the unzipped file (not including the folder the files are in) to a new folder called `bin` under backend/devices/openface/.

 ##### 2. Download all the models

-Run the following command while being in backend/datastreams/openface/bin/:
+Run the following command while being in backend/devices/openface/bin/:
 `powershell -noexit -executionpolicy bypass -File download_models.ps1`

 #### OpenPose (if mobile eye tracker)

-...
+##### Requirement

+1. Windows 64-bit operating systetm
+2. 64-bit Visual C++ redistributable package, that can be found here: https://aka.ms/vs/16/release/vc_redist.x64.exe

+##### 1. Install OpenPose Binaries

+Install binaries from the following link: https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases/download/v1.7.0/openpose-1.7.0-binaries-win64-cpu-python3.7-flir-3d.zip

+Move the contents of the unzipped file (not including the folder the files are in) to a new folder called `bin` under backend/devices/openpose/

+##### 2. Download all the models

+Run the following command while being in backend/devices/openpose/bin/models:
+`getBaseModels.bat`

 ## Run the program